makevoid/paperbank-pocket/Readme.md

 ---

-Note: This project was made many years ago as proof of concept and is not maintained, despite still fully working after some time, nowadays you can ask AI to code a similar solution in React Native / Swift / Kotlin directly using standard web3 libraries as Ethers.js for React Native (note, needs [shims](https://www.npmjs.com/package/@ethersproject/shims)), Web3Swift for Swift etc. If you are looking at real cold storage solution of course, use hardware wallets.
+Note: This project was made many years ago as proof of concept and is **not maintained, despite still fully working** after quite a while.
+Nowadays you can ask AI to code a similar solution in React Native / Swift / Kotlin directly using standard web3 libraries as Ethers.js for React Native (note, needs [shims](https://www.npmjs.com/package/@ethersproject/shims)), Web3Swift for Swift etc. If you are looking at real cold storage solution of course, use hardware wallets.
 Note that paper wallets are still good for small gifts (e.g. of a small amount of crypto or a loyalty token given at an event, etc).

 ---